ILLGrenoble/visa-docs/docs/source/deploying/deploying-upgrade-from-version-2-to-3.md

 ## Upgrade procedure

-The upgrade of VISA has no non-reversable impacts on the database so rolling back to 2.X versions is simple.
-We do however recommend saving copies of the environment variable files and any Ngix (or equivalent) configuration files.
+The upgrade of VISA has no non-reversible impacts on the database so rolling back to 2.X versions is simple.
+We do however recommend saving copies of the environment variable files and any Nginx (or equivalent) configuration files.

-Once modifications (outlined above) to the environment variables and Nginx congifuration files are done then the process of updating the docker image versions is trivial.
+Once modifications (outlined above) to the environment variables and Nginx configuration files are done then the process of updating the Docker image versions is trivial.

 ## Version Rollback